Updated: 23/11/2025

-A charming mud-brick village where you can wander around lush banana / palm plantations and old abandoned houses.
+A stunning mud-brick village near Nizwa where you can wander around lush banana / palm plantations and old abandoned houses.

-Your complete guide to Birkat al Mouz (بركة الموز) , a village in the Ad Dhakhiliyah region.
-With its mud-brick houses, falaj water ways, and cool oases, it will give you a stunning insight into traditional Omani lifestyle.
+Here’s how to visit Birkat al Mouz (بركة الموز), a village in the Ad Dhakhiliyah region.
+With its mud-brick houses, falaj water ways listed on the UNESCO World Heritage List, and cool oases, it forms part of the Perfect 7-Day Oman Itinerary.

-This guide is structured as a step-by-step walking tour of Birkat al Mouz, designed to be followed easily with the included map.
-The order of the sections below mirrors the most rewarding route: starting from the historic quarter, going down Sibani Road to the Falaj/Water ways and returning to catch the best sunset spot.
+I created this watercolour map to help you follow the step-by-step walking tour outlined in this blogpost.
+The order of the sections below mirrors the most rewarding route.
+It starts from the historic quarter and wanders down Sibani Road to the Falaj/Water ways and returns to the best sunset spot.

 Nearest City: Nizwa (20 minutes drive)